Ubuntu-Danmark/ubuntudanmark.dk/wp-content/plugins/wp-followme-css/readme.txt

 == Installation ==

-= How to use it =

-	* Extract all files from the zip archive to your wp-content/plugins folder
+1. Extract all files from the zip archive to your wp-content/plugins folder
-	* Activate the plugin through the "Plugins" menu in WordPress
+2. Activate the plugin through the "Plugins" menu in WordPress
-	* Add your Twitter URL and configure other options as you wish
+3. Add your Twitter URL and configure other options as you wish

 == Screenshots ==